Seriously, I Don’t Want to Dance

-What they hear: if only there were some loud, pushy, abrasive, overbearing, manipulative, overlord of what is or is not judged to be enjoyable, to goad and badger me into doing what I’ve secretly always wanted to do anyway.
+What they hear: if only there were some loud, pushy, abrasive, overbearing, manipulative overlord of what is or is not judged to be enjoyable, to goad and badger me into doing what I’ve secretly always wanted to do anyway.

-What I say: get away from me you drooling half-wit.
+What I say: get away from me, you drooling half-wit.

-What they hear: grab my arm like a slack-jawed oaf, and physically drag me onto the dance floor.
+What they hear: grab my arm like a slack-jawed oaf and physically drag me onto the dance floor.

-Note: I’m sure when his jaw is no longer wired shut, the person described in the scenario above, will apologize to me.
+Note: I’m sure when his jaw is no longer wired shut, the person described in the scenario above will apologize to me.

 Let’s make one thing clear: just because you like a certain thing, it doesn’t follow that every other human should also like that thing.
 Loads of different people like loads of different things.

 Jeffrey Dahmer quite enjoyed killing people, hacking them up, eating them, and stowing the leftovers in his freezer.
-I can write with a relative degree of certainty, most human beings wouldn’t much care for that.
+I can write with a relative degree of certainty; most human beings wouldn’t much care for that.

 I have never once thought to myself: killing people, hacking them up, eating them, and stowing the leftovers in my freezer, seems like a horrific and frankly evil thing to do…but Jeffrey Dahmer thought it was a lovely thing to do.
-Perhaps I’m looking at this all backwards.
+Perhaps I’m looking at this all backward.
 I’ve got plenty of room in my freezer, and there are several acquaintances in my sphere of influence I could readily live without (mostly the few who try to make me dance).

 And I don’t need to be the center of attention to enjoy myself–in fact, it’s preferable not to be.

-Just because I’m not standing on a chair, singing Love Shack at the top of my lungs, juggling shot-glasses, while I wildly thrust my hips into the air in a suggestive manner, doesn’t mean I’m not enjoying myself.
+Just because I’m not standing on a chair, singing Love Shack at the top of my lungs, juggling shot glasses while I wildly thrust my hips into the air in a suggestive manner, doesn’t mean I’m not enjoying myself.